tangbc/vue-virtual-scroll-list/README.md

 * Big data list with high render performance and efficient.

-* You don't have to care about each item size, it will calculate automatic.
+* You don't have to care about item size, it will calculate automatic.

 ## Live demo